restx/restx.github.io/docs/features.md

 ## focused on REST

-   Building a RESTful API is dead easy with RESTX, it has all the defaults you can expect from a REST framework: serving / consuming JSON is super easy, query and path parameters are almost too simple to use, you get a strong routing and filtering mechnism and no conversation state is kept on the web server (aka stateless web server).
+   Building a RESTful API is dead easy with RESTX, it has all the defaults you can expect from a REST framework: serving / consuming JSON is super easy, query and path parameters are almost too simple to use, you get a strong routing and filtering mechanism and no conversation state is kept on the web server (aka stateless web server).

    This implies that it's not a general web framework, i.e., there is no templating mechanism.
 It's better use with a JavaScript framework on the client side, and you can always use any other templating mechanism to serve your pages.